Bouncing on your ads? You don’t want that… Do you?

 What can cause a ‘bounce’?

-When a visitor hits your webpage, you probably want to keep them on your site long enough to complete an action.
+When visitors hit your webpage, you probably want to keep them on your site long enough to complete an action.

 It might be to book an appointment, download a resource or buy one of your products.
 But why would they click your link and then click back without completing the action?